Free Products

 Why did my cake stick to my pan?

 Tip: Use parchment paper rounds on the bottom of the pan and use baking spray on the sides or you can use Cake Goop.
 It's a homemade cake release; similar to baking spray.
+You can find the Cake Goop recipe on the free products category under recipes.

 Why are there holes or tunnels in my cake?